IHE/ITI.sIPS/input/pagecontent/volume-1.md

 <a name="required-groupings"> </a>

-## 56.3 aIPS Required Actor Groupings
+## 56.3 sIPS Required Actor Groupings

 The Content Creator and Content Consumer communicate the content using the [IHE Document Sharing Health Information Exchange](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html).